zachpino/comm-workshop-s18/week07/readme.md

-### Week 6: Interaction, Animation, and Data Switching
+### Week 7: Pretty Colors and Data Switching

-This set of tutorials adds some of D3's interactivity and animation abilities to [last week's matrix exercise](../week05/readme.md).
+This week's code adds some bells and whistles, including user selectable data plotting, to the [matrix exercise from the last two weeks](../week06/readme.md).
 Take these lessons slowly, and practice by tweaking the examples.

 -----